JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 ## Known Issues

-- Report immediately if you are experiencing more lag than usual on this stage.
-It should be gone by now but I want to put this here.
+- Report any lag issues to me (JaceDaDorito#7035) immediately, not sure if I got it all.

 ## Special Thanks and Credits